 The Title IX Coordinator is ultimately responsible for assuring in all cases that the behavior is brought to an end, the College acts to reasonably prevent its recurrence, and the effects on the victim and the community are remedied.
-The Title IX Coordinator is the Executive Vice President for Student and Academic Services.
+The Title IX Coordinator is the VP Student Services.